zs-zhong/D-LADMM/README.md

 ### Usage
-Here we give a toy example of D-LADMM for Lena image restoration.
+Here we give a toy example of D-LADMM for Lena image denoise.
 An example to run this code:

 ```Python
 python main_lena.py
 ```

-### Some Experiment Results
+### Experiment Results

-The testing result of the Lena image restoration.
+The testing result of the Lena image denoise.
 The whole process takes about 30 epochs.

 |Model            |Training Loss |PSNR |
 |-----------------|------------- |-----|